 As a government agency, OSHA wields a lot of power.
 This includes the right to levy large fines.
 But you also have rights.
 Knowing what to do during an OSHA inspection will help you protect your business and its workers.
 It can also help you avoid civil citations or possible criminal liability if there has been a fatal accident.

 What If an OSHA Compliance Officer Arrives at Your Workplace for an Inspection?

-When an OSHA compliance officer shows up at your door to announce an inspection, you have the right to do two things.
-One is ask to see his or her credentials.
-The other is ask about the reason for the inspection.
+If an OSHA compliance officer shows up at your door to announce an inspection, you have the right to do two things.
+One is to ask to see their credentials.
+The other is to ask about the reason for the inspection.

 OSHA can perform an inspection for many reasons.
-A worker filed a complaint about a work site hazard.
-An accident occurred that resulted in a fatality or three or more workers needing medical treatment.
-Or, the inspection may be part of an OSHA program to deal with a workplace hazard.
+A worker may have filed a complaint about a worksite hazard, thereby triggering an inspection.
+Conversely, an accident occurred that resulted in a fatality or three or more workers needing medical treatment.
+An inspection may be part of an OSHA program to deal with a workplace hazard, too.

-In any case, OSHA must have probable cause and must explain the reason for the inspection.
-If it involves a complaint, you are entitled to a written copy of the complaint.
-If the inspection has to do with an OSHA program, the officer must provide information about it.
+In any case, OSHA must have probable cause and explain the reason for its inspection.
+If an inspection is related to a complaint, you are entitled to a written copy of the complaint.
+And if an inspection has to do with an OSHA program, the officer must provide information about it.

 The first step is to gather your management team to discuss:

 - Whether you should allow the inspection